-The Socio-Economic Impact Assessment is an important part in informing Defence's planning, particularly as it develops options to enhance its training areas in Central and North Queensland.
+The Socio-Economic Impact Assessment forms an important part in informing Defence's planning, particularly as it develops options to enhance its training areas in Central and North Queensland.

-Making sure this initiative provides the greatest possible benefits for local communities is a key priority for Defence.
-This includes minimising any negative impacts, wherever possible.
-This Assessment provides Defence with a greater understanding of the potential social and economic impacts in both Central and North Queensland, and demonstrates how opportunities for the community can be increased.
+Making sure this Initiative provides the greatest possible benefits for local communities is a key priority for Defence, which includes minimising any negative impacts wherever possible.
+The Assessment provides Defence with a greater understanding of the potential social and economic impacts in both Central and North Queensland, and demonstrates how opportunities for the community can be increased.
 This information will assist Defence to make informed decisions throughout the planning and implementation process.

-KPMG's independent analysis found the Initiative will deliver a positive benefit for Queensland, with Central and North Queensland to see the greatest benefits, including an increase in net income and additional jobs created during the construction phase, and once the new facilities are operational.
+KPMG's Socio-Economic Impact Assessment independent analysis found the Initiative will deliver positive benefits for Queensland, with Central and North Queensland to see the greatest benefits, including an increase in net income and additional jobs created during the construction phase, and once the new facilities are operational.

 For more information on the Assessment's findings, read the full report [PDF 1.3MB], Queensland factsheet [PDF 108KB], Shoalwater Bay region fact sheet [PDF 95KB] and Townsville region fact sheet [PDF 84KB].

-A comprehensive stakeholder engagement process was carried out from January to March 2017 in both regions.
-This included face-to-face interviews, focus group discussions and the review of written submissions and social media posts.
+The Initiative continues to undertake a comprehensive stakeholder engagement program, which includes face-to-face interviews, focus group discussions and a review of written submissions and social media posts.

-In addition to only purchasing land from willing sellers, Defence has recently appointed a Business and Community Liaison, Mr Mick Reilly, to support local engagement for the Initiative.
-Mr Reilly is working with the existing Defence staff in Queensland and is playing a key role in ensuring Defence is actively listening and addressing the needs of communities in Central and North Queensland during the implementation.
+Defence has appointed a Defence Liaison Officer and a Business and Community representative to support local engagement for the Initiative.
+These representatives play a key role in ensuring Defence is actively listening and addressing the needs of communities in Central and North Queensland during the implementation.

 Defence is taking a considered and holistic approach to training area development to ensure Australian Defence Force (ADF) and Singapore Armed Forces requirements are met.
 Defence is mindful of family and Indigenous ties to land.